prefix-dev/rattler-build/docs/package_spec.md

 `name: string`

 : The lowercase name of the package.
-May contain lowercase characters, underscore and dashes.
+May contain lowercase characters, underscores, and dashes.

 `version: string`

 : The package version.
-May not contain "-".
+May not contain "`-`".
 Acknowledges [PEP 440](https://www.python.org/dev/peps/pep-0440/).

 `build: string`

 : The build string.
-May not contain "-".
+May not contain "`-`".
 Differentiates builds of packages with otherwise identical names and versions, such as:

   * A build with other dependencies, such as Python 3.4 instead of Python 2.7.